 Charles Dickens is the quintessential London Victorian author.
 Much of how we imagine Victorian London to be is conjured up in the pages of his novels.
-Come with me and visit the house where he created those stories, the Charles Dickens Museum.
+Come with me and visit the house where he created Oliver Twist and other stories, the Charles Dickens Museum.

 48 Doughty Street